-Master of Science in Mathematical Science Industrial Mathematics Track, Doctor of Philosophy in Mathematics
+Master of Science in Mathematical Science Industrial Mathematics Track

 The University of Central Florida offers a Master of Science degree in Mathematical Science and a Doctor of Philosophy degree in Mathematics.
 Both degrees are intended to provide a broad base in applied and industrial mathematics.